SThree: Holdings in Company

 Dow Jones received a payment from EQS/DGAP to publish this press release.

-SThree (STHR) SThree: Holdings in Company 09-Nov-2017 / 14:27 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+SThree (STHR) SThree: Holdings in Company 13-Nov-2017 / 09:32 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
 TR-1: Standard form for notification of major holdings NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i 1a.
 Identity of the issuer SThree plc or the underlying issuer of existing shares to which voting rights are attachedii: 1b.
 Please indicate if the issuer is a non-UK issuer (please mark with an "X" if appropriate) Non-UK issuer 2.
-Reason for the notification (please mark the appropriate box or boxes with an "X") An acquisition or disposal of voting rights An acquisition or disposal of financial instruments An event changing the breakdown of voting rights Other (please specify)iii: please refer to item X 11. below for further details 3.
+Reason for the notification (please mark the appropriate box or boxes with an "X") An acquisition or disposal of voting rights An acquisition or disposal of financial instruments An event changing the breakdown of voting rights Other (please specify)iii: Decrease due to X transfer out of discretionary holdings 3.
 Details of person subject to the notification obligationiv Name Franklin Templeton Institutional, LLC City and country of Wilmington, DE, United States registered office (if applicable) 4.
 Full name of shareholder(s) (if different from 3.)v Name City and country of registered office (if applicable) 5.
-Date on which the 8 November 2017 threshold was crossed or reachedvi: 6.
-Date on which issuer 8 November 2017 notified (DD/MM/YYYY): 7.
+Date on which the 9 November 2017 threshold was crossed or reachedvi: 6.
+Date on which issuer 10 November 2017 notified (DD/MM/YYYY): 7.
 Total positions of person(s) subject to the notification obligation % of % of voting Total of Total number of voting rights through both in voting rights of rights financial % (8.A + issuervii attache instruments 8.B) d to (total of 8.B 1 shares + 8.B 2) (total of 8.
-A) Resulting 11.05% 0% 11.05% 129,651,091 situation on the date on which threshold was crossed or reached Position of 10.87% 0% 10.87% previous notificatio n (if applicable) 8.
+A) Resulting 10.74% 0% 10.74% 129,919,069 situation on the date on which threshold was crossed or reached Position of 11.05% 0% 11.05% previous notificatio n (if applicable) 8.
 Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii A: Voting rights attached to shares Class/type Number of voting rightsix % of voting rights of shares ISIN code (if possible) Direct Indirect Direct Indirect (Art 9 of (Art 10 of (Art 9 of (Art 10 Directive Directive Directive of 2004/109/EC) 2004/109/EC) 2004/109/EC) Directiv (DTR5.1) (DTR5.2.1) (DTR5.1) e 2004/109 /EC) (DTR5.2.
-1) ORD GBP.01 14,322,050 11.05% GB00B0KM9T 71 SUBTOTAL 14,322,050 11.05% 8.
+1) ORD GBP.01 13,956,150 10.74% GB00B0KM9T 71 SUBTOTAL 13,956,150 10.74% 8.
 A B 1: Financial Instruments according to Art.
 13(1)(a) of Directive 2004/109/EC (DTR5.3.1.1 (a)) Type of Expiration Exercise/ Number of voting % of financial datex Conversion rights that may be voting instrument Periodxi acquired if the rights instrument is exercised/converted.
 SUBTOTAL 8.
 B 1 B 2: Financial Instruments with similar economic effect according to Art.
 13(1)(b) of Directive 2004/109/EC (DTR5.3.1.1 (b)) Type Expiration Exercise/ Physical or cash Number % of of datex Conversion of voting finan Period xi voting rights cial rights instr settlementxii ument SUBTOTAL 8.B.2 9.
 Information in relation to the person subject to the notification obligation (please mark the applicable box with an "X") Person subject to the notification obligation X is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuerxiii Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv (please add additional rows as necessary) Namexv % of voting % of Total of both if it equals or rights if voting is higher than the notifiable it equals rights threshold or is through higher than financia the l notifiable instrume threshold nts if it equals or is higher than the notifiab le threshol d 10.
 In case of proxy voting, please identify: Name of the proxy holder The number and % of voting rights held The date until which the voting rights will be held 11.
-Additional informationxvi The TR1 notification submitted on 06 October 2017 was made in error.
-The calculation of our holding in the Issuer, as set out in the TR1 notification of 06 October 2017, was made using the issued share capital of 131,716,033 (10.87%), rather than the total number of voting rights of 129,651,091 (11.05%).
-Therefore, based on the correct calculation using the number of voting rights, the TR1 notification of 06 October 2017 should not have been made as the 11% downward threshold was not crossed.
-The information contained in this TR1 notification corrects this error and restates the correct percentage figure in respect of the total number of voting rights currently held by Franklin Templeton Institutional, LLC.
-Place of completion Fort Lauderdale, Florida, U.S.A.
-Date of completion 8 November 2017 ISIN: GB00B0KM9T71 Category Code: HOL TIDM: STHR LEI Code: 2138003NEBX5VRP3EX50 OAM Categories: 2.3.
-Major shareholding notifications Sequence No.: 4828 End of Announcement EQS News Service 627483 09-Nov-2017
+Additional informationxvi Place of completion Fort Lauderdale, Florida, U.S.A.
+Date of completion 10 November 2017 ISIN: GB00B0KM9T71 Category Code: HOL TIDM: STHR LEI Code: 2138003NEBX5VRP3EX50 OAM Categories: 2.3.
+Major shareholding notifications Sequence No.: 4837 End of Announcement EQS News Service 628269 13-Nov-2017

 (END) Dow Jones Newswires